-Ribera Salud is 50% owned by the US transnational health insurance company Centene Corporation.^{1xxvi} Centene is currently keen to expand in the UK, where they already own 75% of The Practice Group, a private company involved in providing an expanding range of NHS services, primarily in primary and community care, across a number of regions.^{1xxvii} Their involvement in the Greater Nottingham ACS is detailed in Appendix 2.
+Ribera Salud is 50% owned by the US transnational health insurance company Centene Corporation.
+Centene is currently keen to expand in the UK, where they already own 75% of The Practice Group, a private company involved in providing an expanding range of NHS services, primarily in primary and community care, across a number of regions.
+The involvement of Ribera Salud and Centene in the Greater Nottingham ACS is detailed in Appendix 2.